Nursing

 In addition, the following is required for admission into this program.
 All documentation must be provided prior to course registration:

-• Official transcripts showing a conferred Bachelor of Science in Nursing degree from a program accredited by: Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN®), or Commission for Nursing Education Accreditation (CNEA®)
+• Official transcripts showing a conferred Bachelor of Science in Nursing degree from a program accredited by: Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN®), Commission for Nursing Education Accreditation (CNEA®), or

-• Current and active unencumbered registered nurse (RN) in state where practicums will be conducted
+• Current and active unencumbered registered nurse (RN) in state or province where practicums will be conducted

 • Minimum cumulative Grade Point Average (GPA) 3.0 on a 4.0 scale for the baccalaureate nursing degree